oracle-livelabs/apex/apex-professional-hol20/introduction.md

 ### Objectives

+- Create a Working Copy of an Application.

-* Create Installation Scripts
+- Create Installation Scripts.

-* Create Data Packages
+- Create Data Packages.

-* Export application with supporting Objects.
+- Export application with supporting Objects.

-* Use Remote Deployment to deploy your Application.
+- Use Remote Deployment to deploy your Application.

-*Note: This workshop assumes you are using Oracle APEX 24.2.*
+> **Note:** This workshop assumes you are using Oracle APEX 24.2.

 ## Learn More - *Useful Links*